This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Speech therapy helps improve speech and swallowing.
 A speech therapist has special training to help people learn safer ways to swallow.
-He will also help you learn which foods and liquids are safe to eat and drink.
+He or she will also help you learn which foods and liquids are safe to eat and drink.

 For more information: